fthomas/refined/README.md

 Release notes for the latest version are available in [0.3.2.markdown](https://github.com/fthomas/refined/blob/master/notes/0.3.2.markdown).

+The optional dependencies are add-on libraries that provide support for other tag types or integration of refined types in other libraries.

+* `refined-scalaz` provides a `RefType` instance for `scalaz.@@`
+* `refined-scodec` provides `Codec` instance for refined types
+* `refined-scalacheck` provides `Arbitrary` instances for refined types

 ## Documentation

 API documentation of the latest release is available at: